evanstoner/cli4j/README.md

 **A tiny library for turning CLIs into Java APIs.**

-cli4j allows you quickly create a Java API for any command-line tool.
+cli4j allows you to quickly create a Java API for any command-line tool.
 It is itself a fluent API and excels at helping you create a fluent API for a command-line tool.

 ## Example